milijan-mosic/NetLook/plan.md

 [x] - Fetches data about CPU, RAM, SSD and network usage from device that's installed on [x] - Sends data every second to server via HTTP
-[x] - Agent should try to send the data even if the connection is closed or server is down

-[] - Has configurable settings
+[x] - Agent should try to send the data even if the connection is closed or server is down [] - Has configurable settings
-[] - Can update settings via CLI flags
+[] - Can update settings via CLI flags or env file

 ## Later